 - The most common symptoms include: diarrhea, vomiting, and stomach pain

 - Most of the time, Norovirus can be prevented with proper hand washing.

-Norovirus is a very contagious virus and the most common cause of the foodborne illness in the United States.
+Norovirus is a very contagious virus and the most common foodborne illness in the United States.
 Some people call Norovirus, “food poisoning” or the “stomach bug”.
 Although symptoms may be similar, Norovirus is not related to the flu which is caused by the influenza virus.
-Anyone, young or old can get the Norovirus one or more times in their life and it’s not pleasant.
+Anyone, young or old can get the Norovirus more than once in their life and it’s not pleasant.
 It’s especially dangerous to young children and older adults.
 The good news is the Norovirus can be prevented with good hand washing.

 How is the Norovirus spread?

 You can become infected with the Norovirus by accidentally eating food or liquids that have been contaminated (unclean) with just a very tiny spec of feces (stool) or vomit from an infected person.
 For example, eating food in a restaurant that was made by someone who is sick with the Norovirus or not washing raw fruits and vegetables that have been contaminated before eating them.
 You can also get Norovirus if you touch something that has the Norovirus germ on it then touch your mouth.
 Also sharing food/drinks or silverware with someone who is sick with the Norovirus is another way to get it.

 What are the symptoms of the Norovirus?

 Norovirus usually affects your stomach and intestines.
 Symptoms will usually last 12-48 hours.
 The medical term is “acute gastroenteritis,” pronounced: a-cute gas-tro-en-ter-eye-tis.
 The most common symptoms include:

 - diarrhea (loose to watery bowel movements)

 - nausea (feeling like you have to throw up)

 - pain in stomach